ifchicken/CarND-LaneLines-P1/README.md

 List of files
 ---
-Test_images/ some test case (.jpg) with white lines and yellow lines
+Test_images/    some test cases (.jpg) with white lines and yellow lines

-Report/ some screen shot(.jpg) from simulation
+Report/         some screen shot(.jpg) from simulation result

 P1_example.mp4  example result for this project

+challenge.mp4   challenge test vedio with curve and some tree shadow on the road

+extra.mp4       result of combining my pipeline with challenge.mp4 vedio

+raw-line-example.mp4    example result before modify draw_line() function

 Creating a Great Writeup